 If you have suffered serious injuries, or if you have lost a loved one in a New York construction elevator accident, you need the help of an attorney who is experienced in fighting for injured workers.
-The attorneys at the Law Office of Michael S. Lamonsoff, PLLC, can provide the best possible legal representation for you and your loved ones with some of the best elevator accident attorneys NYC has available.
+The elevator accident attorneys in NYC at the Law Office of Michael S. Lamonsoff, PLLC, can provide the best possible legal representation for you and your loved ones.

 Can I sue for injuries I sustained in an on the job elevator accident?

 Yes, you can.
 If you were on the job when you were injured in a construction elevator accident, then you should be eligible for workers’ compensation benefits from your employer.

 However, there may be other parties responsible for your injuries.
 General contractors, property owners, and even safety inspectors are all responsible for the safety of everyone on the job site.

 You may pursue a third-party civil suit against anyone responsible for the accident that caused your injuries.

 Workers can be injured while a business or residence elevator is being constructed or once it is in operation and being used by construction workers.
 On some work sites, an industrial construction elevator may be used during construction.

 The primary reasons that high-rise construction workers suffer injuries or death from an elevator accident include: